lzwjava/lzwjava.github.io/original/2025-06-18-hydrogen-peroxide-foot-en.md

 I began to learn more about Hydrogen Peroxide with AI chatbots.
 It's a useful chemical ingredient.
 For readers, you can refer to the Substack articles by Yin Wang below to learn more.

+To save hydrogen peroxide, I started using disposable foot covers.
+After soaking my feet, I use the remaining liquid to soak my slippers.

 ---

 1. [Simple Ways to Cure Athlete's Foot - Yin Wang](https://yinwang1.substack.com/p/888)